Calvinsaechao/rageGameEngineTest/README.md

 Make sure your java1.8 jdk and jre are in your environmental variables.

+Need atleast a keyboard to be connected to the computer.

+Supports both a keyboard and a controller (game pad).

 Run the run.bat file

 # Minimum System Requirements